aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/perf-observability/index.md

 ## 5. Monitor database performance using Amazon RDS Enhanced Monitoring

-You must have noticed that the CloudWatch metrics didn’t start populating right away as it takes 60 seconds interval period to capture data points.
+You must have noticed that the CloudWatch metrics didn’t start populating right away as it takes 60 seconds interval period to populate data points.
 However to monitor and understand OS/host level metrics eg. if the CPU is consumed by user or system, free/active memory for as granular as 1 second interval, [Enhanced Monitoring (EM)](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_Monitoring.OS.CloudWatchLogs.html) should help.

 If you have Enhanced Monitoring option enabled for the database instance, you can view the metrics by selecting the **node(writer)** -> **Monitoring** -> select **Enhanced Monitoring** option from the Monitoring **dropdown** list.
 For more information about enabling and using the Enhanced Monitoring feature, please refer to the [Enhanced Monitoring doc](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/USER_Monitoring.OS.html).

 <span class="image">![EM](EM.png?raw=true)</span>

-From the above, you can see when the workload kicked in, there is a sharp *spike* in CPU driven by *User* and *drop* in Free memory.
-You can also see the *Load average* of the DB instance increased during this period.
+From the above, you can see when the workload kicked in, there is a sharp `spike` in CPU driven by `User` and `drop` in Free memory.
+You can also see the `Load average` of the DB instance increased during this period.

 !!! tip "Additional metrics available"
     You will see additional counters showing metrics captured at the guest OS level as well as local, temporary storage (not the Aurora storage volume).